 Off boarding Workstations

-The first step when off-boarding a workstation is to update your inventory or asset register.
+The hardest part of workstation management is keeping your Asset Database up top date.
+When off-boarding a workstation, the first task will always bee to update your inventory or asset register.
 If the workstation is being replaced or upgraded with a new one but the machine is still sufficient for use by another user and can be deployed out again then mark it as spare and look to clean it up and re-image it.
 If it is not good enough for re-circulation then you can start the process to retire the asset.
 This will include marking the asset as retired in the asset register and follow the steps to archive the data and wipe the hard drive ready for the trash or recycling.
 If the machine will end up as trash make sure you strip the machine of the parts that can be reused as spares.